anquail/axolotl/README.md

 3. `npm run test` for "testing"

 ## Want to contribute?
 We are always looking to improve dotConnect.
-Fork and clone this repository, make edits, and open a well-documented pull request to this repository!
+Fork and clone this repository, make your contributions, and open a well-documented pull request to this repository!